 The sweet scents of spring shouldn’t include Lysol, Drano and Windex.
-To get your house in ship-shape without the chemicals and costs, we turned to Jill Potvin Schoff’s Green Up Your Cleanup and Amanda Musilli, marketing team leader for Whole Foods Market in Rochester Hills.
-Read on for their simple, Earth-friendly tips and elixirs.
+To get your house in ship-shape without the chemicals and costs, we turned to Jill Potvin Schoff’s Green Up Your Cleanup and Amanda Musilli with Whole Foods Market.
+Read on for their simple, Earth-friendly tips and natural cleaning product recipes.

 1. Natural refills.
 Replenish your cleaning cabinet with all-natural cleaners.
-Many cleaning jobs can be done with products you may already have in your home, says Musilli of Whole Foods.
+Many cleaning jobs can be done with products you may already have in your home, says Musilli.
 For example, equal parts distilled white vinegar and water mix together to make a fantastic window cleaner.
 White vinegar also disinfects, cuts grease, removes mildew and odors.
 Baking soda, salt and lemon juice mixed together make a great tub and tile scrub.
-Or swing by a Restore Refill Station for an all-natural fill-up (they’re available at select Whole Foods Markets locations).

 2. Eco-friendlier dusting.
 Try reusable microfiber cloths; each has thousands of tiny fibers that pick up and trap dust, and they’re reusable (as needed, just vacuum or launder them with other non-lint-producing fabrics).
 Or, Schoff notes in Green Up Your Cleanup, go a more-natural lambs’ wool duster (microfiber cloths are petroleum-based).
 Hint: This is about all it takes to spruce up wooden furniture.